nikki93/flo/readme.md

 # flo

-flo is a command line application that keeps you in check.
-It’s small and fast.
+A minimalistic command line app for organizing events, to-dos, and deadlines.

 ## Installation